mcihanozer/CSEMS/README.md

 #### 1.1.2.
 LB_IBaseGameObjectFunctionality

-Interface that provides the esential methods for a game object class.
+Interface that provides the esential methods for a game object class, such as update, fixed update, destroy, awake, start, and so on.

 #### 1.1.3.
 LB_BaseGameObject

 Base class for the classes that will take a part in the game related tasks, but will not need to be inherited from MonoBehaviour of Unity, such as game managers, event managers, and so on.

-LB_BaseGmeObject provides the common blue print methods, needed members, and common functionality.
+**LB_BaseGameObject** implements **LB_IBaseGameObjectFunctionality** interface and provides the common blue print methods, needed members, and common functionality.

 ### 1.2.
-Observer design pattern based
+Observer design pattern based classes

 CSEMS is designed based on observer design pattern.
 Event managers are initiated with **Subject** class and event handlers are initiated with **Observer** class.